Umpqua Community College offers a Certificate of Completion for the Police Reserve Academy. The current class is our 19th consecutive class!

 Our instructors are local criminal justice professionals recruited to provide instruction in their specific areas of expertise.
 Classes cover areas of physical training, academic subjects and practical hands-on training.
 Examples include; criminal law, traffic laws and crash investigations, defensive tactics, traffic stops, officer safety, firearms, report writing, dangerous drugs, assault, and death investigation.

-View / Download the Police Reserve Academy Brochure
+View / Download the Police Reserve Academy Rack Card

 View / Download Career Pathways information for Criminal Justice

-View / Download Police Reserve Academy Catalog Information
+View / Download catalog information for Police Reserve Academy

 - Not have been convicted by any state or federal government of a crime, the punishment for which could have been imprisonment in a federal or state prison.